-Emma is a junior Biology and History double major.
+Emma is a senior Biology and History double major.
 You can usually find her scrolling through the UNC meme page, watching Netflix or doing yoga.
 In her friend group, she's like a cool dad that tells you to make good choices, but also has monogrammed towels on hand.
 She was drawn to Kappa because of its sisterhood.
 "I loved the way I felt at home," she said, "and the way that Kappa valued sisterhood so heavily.
 I felt like Kappa could be my second home on campus, and it was!"

 - Email: firstname.lastname@example.org

 Mary is a junior Communications Studies and Media and Journalism double major with a focus in Public Relations.
 She loves cheering for her Carolina teams from UNC Men's Basketball to the Carolina Panthers.
 Some other obsessions include the Kardashians, NYC and Kate Spade.
 She feels really at home within the walls of Kappa.
 "Kappa is where my best friends are," she said.
 "I have met people here that I know I will be friends with for the rest of my life.
 Kappa is my home away from home.
 I know that my sisters will always be there to support me."